 Witnesses are a useful way of putting evidence and important information before the VCAT member.
 This may include:

-You need to send a copy of any witness statements and expert reports to VCAT and the other parties before the hearing.
-For more information about preparing witness statements, please see our fact sheet on Preparing VCAT Documents.
+For more information about preparing witness statements, please see our factsheet on Preparing VCAT Documents.

-If someone you need as a witness can’t or won’t attend willingly, you can ask VCAT to issue a “summons to appear”.
+If a person you need as a witness cannot or will not attend willingly, you can ask VCAT to issue a ‘summons to appear’.
 This request must be made after VCAT sets a date for the hearing, but before the day of the hearing itself.

 Each witness will be examined in the following order:

-How you question a witness will depend on whether you called the witness, or the other party did.
+How you question a witness will depend on whether you or the other party called the witness (explained further below).

 Don’t ask any rude questions or argue with the other party’s witness.
 Instead, try to challenge the other party’s case by asking leading questions, or questions that suggest an answer.